 1. The effective volume, outlet water, drainage and water level of the high-place fire tank shall comply with the provisions of Articles 4.3.8 and 4.3.9 of this Code;

-2. The minimum effective water level of the high-place fire tank should be determined according to the submerged depth of the suction pipe socket and cyclone preventer.
-When suction pipe socket is used, it shall comply with Article 5.1.13 (4) of this Code; when the cyclone preventer is used, it should be determined according to the product, and should not be less than 150 mm of protection height;
+2. The minimum effective water level of the high-place fire tank shall be determined according to the submerged depth of the suction pipe socket and cyclone preventer.
+When suction pipe socket is used, it shall comply with Article 5.1.13 (4) of this Code; when the cyclone preventer is used, it shall be determined according to the product, and shall not be less than 150 mm of protection height;

 3) Code of Design for Automatic Sprinkler Systems GB 50084-2017